uipath-certification/uipath-certification.github.io/_posts/2020-9-9-sell-arguments-for-selector.md

 Option B is correct.

-The correct answer is B.  Selectors will take only string arguments type.
-As Selector properties are XML parameters that only take strings
+The correct answer is B.  Selectors will only take string arguments type as they are XML attributes.
+You cannot use integers, boolean or objects, unless converted to a string first.